Fed's Kashkari unveils plan to tackle 'too big to fail' banks and funds

 Kashkari's initial comments about breaking up big banks earlier this year drew praise from then-presidential candidate Bernie Sanders, a senator from Vermont.

+In a report following Wednesday's event, Cowen & Co analyst Jaret Seiberg said Kashkari's plan "catapults (him) to the front of the line for a key job if Trump wants to continue his anti-Wall Street stance."

+Dodd-Frank advocates have argued that existing regulations already prevent future bank bailouts.
+Capital and liquidity requirements are now much higher, leverage has come down, and big banks are required to undergo annual stress tests and maintain plans for how they would wind themselves down in the event of a failure.

-Dodd-Frank advocates have argued that it will prevent future bank bailouts.
-But the Minneapolis Fed proposal argues there is still a 67 percent chance of one over the next 100 years.
-Kashkari's plan would reduce the likelihood of a future financial crisis over the next 100 years to roughly 9 percent, according to the proposal.
+But the Minneapolis Fed proposal argues there is still a 67 percent chance of bailouts happening again over the next century.
+Kashkari's plan would reduce the likelihood to roughly 9 percent, according to the proposal.

-The increased equity requirement for banks would replace an existing requirement that allows banks to use equity and long-term debt.

-The plan would also require the Treasury Secretary to certify that the banks subject to the rule are not "systemically important."
-Otherwise, they would face even tougher capital requirements.

-Banks subject to the rule will have $250 billion in assets, a group that would include Bank of America Corp (BAC.N), JPMorgan Chase & Co (JPM.N), Wells Fargo & CO (WFC.N) and Citigroup (C.N), among others.
+Banks with more than $250 billion in assets would be subject to the proposed rule.
+That group includes Bank of America Corp (BAC.N), JPMorgan Chase & Co (JPM.N), Wells Fargo & CO (WFC.N) and Citigroup (C.N), among others.

 A group of so-called "shadow banks," with more than $50 billion in assets, like Blackrock Inc (BLK.N) would face a tax of at least 1.2 percent on their debt.
-If the Treasury indicates any of those firms are systemically important, the tax would rise to 2.2 percent.

-"The tax would effectively make the cost of funds roughly equivalent between large banks and nonbanks," according to the plan, which was released Wednesday.
+The Treasury would play a role in implementing the rule.
+If a bank or fund is above the asset threshold but the Treasury Secretary does not certify that it is not "systemically important," it would face even tougher requirements.

-Banks with less than $10 billion in assets would see looser regulations, since they do not pose a threat to the U.S. economy, Kashkari said.
-Insurers would also escape the rule, because their funding model is different.
+However, banks with less than $10 billion in assets would see looser regulations, since they do not pose a threat to the U.S. economy, Kashkari said.
+Insurers would also escape the rule because their funding model is different.

+Kashkari said he was "sympathetic" to the idea of loosening other regulations on banks if his plan is implemented.

-(Reporting by Dan Freed in New York; Editing by Lauren Tara LaCapra and Diane Craft)
+Reporting by Dan Freed in New York; Editing by Lauren Tara LaCapra and Diane Craft